rockettheme/docs/Docs/wordpress/themes/g4hadron/demo_feature.md

 This section of the page is a standard text widget.
 You will need to enter the following in the main text field.

 ~~~
-<p class="fp-feature-content">The template also supports a simple coming soon or offline style page with a time counter.</p>
+<p class="fp-feature-content">The theme also supports a simple coming soon or offline style page with a time counter.</p>
 <p class="fp-feature-content">It has been specifically styled to match Hadron.</p>
 ~~~